pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 ## What is a Design System?

 A **Design System** formalizes your visual language by collecting and documenting reusable components.
-Think of it like a well-organized toolbox filled with parts you can reuse to build your product consistently, whether it’s digital or physical.
+Think of it like a well-organized toolbox filled with parts you can reuse to build your product consistently, whether it's digital or physical.

 A good example is [Bootstrap](https://getbootstrap.com/): a framework of predefined styles and components that ensures visual consistency by just using CSS classes.
-Developers are familiar with these ideas because Design Systems mirror software engineering principles—like modularity, reusability, and scalability—allowing you to build without repeating yourself (DRY).
+Developers are familiar with these ideas because Design Systems mirror software engineering principles, like modularity, reusability, and scalability, allowing you to build without repeating yourself (DRY).

 ## What is Atomic Design?